-Crypto Event Driven Basis Trading Playbook
+Understanding Event Driven Basis Trading

 Crypto event driven basis trading targets basis spreads that widen around known catalysts like listings, unlocks, or macro events.
 Desks enter before the event, capture dislocation, and exit as spreads normalize.
 It works when catalyst research, borrow lines, and automation execute flawlessly through volatility.